FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 peer logging
 peer node
 peer version
-peer [no command]
+peer
 ```

 These commands separate the different functions provided by a peer into their own category.
-For example, use the `peer chaincode` command to perform smart contract operations on the peer, or the `peer channel` command to perform channel related operations.
+For example, use the `peer chaincode` command to perform smart contract chaincode operations on the peer, or the `peer channel` command to perform channel related operations.

 Within each command there are many different options available and because of this each command is described in its own topic.
 Follow the [links below](#reference) to understand these individual commands in more detail.